Covariant constancy of quantum Steenrod operations: Basic moduli spaces

-\begin{proof}[Sketch of proof] This is a familiar argument, which involves degenerating $C$ to a nodal curve each of whose components has three marked points, one option being that drawn in Figure \ref{fig:multideg}(i); each component will again carry a Cauchy-Riemann equation with an inhomogeneous term.
-In our Morse-theoretic context, there is an additional step, familiar from the proof that the PSS map is an isomorphism \cite{piunikhin-salamon-schwarz95}.
+\begin{lemma} Up to chain homotopy, $S_A(x_0,x_1,\dots,x_p)$ is the $A$-contribution to the $(p+1)$-fold quantum product $x_0 \ast x_1 \ast \cdots \ast x_p$. \end{lemma} \begin{proof} This is a familiar argument, which involves degenerating $C$ to a nodal curve each of whose components has three marked points, one option being that drawn in Figure \ref{fig:multideg}(i); each component will again carry a Cauchy-Riemann equation with an inhomogeneous term.
+In our Morse-theoretic context, there is an additional step, familiar from the proof that the PSS map is an isomorphism, such as in \cite[Theorem 6]{katic-milinkovic} (see Fig 2), \cite[Section 4]{albers} (see Fig 6), \cite[Section 4]{lu}, or for more details \cite{katic}.
 Namely, one adds a length parameter, and inserts a finite length flow line of our Morse function at each node.
 As the length goes to infinity, each of the flow lines we have inserted breaks, see Figure \ref{fig:multideg}(ii); and that limit gives rise to the Morse homology version of the iterated quantum product.
 The parametrized moduli space (consisting of, first, the parameter used to degenerate $C$; and then in the second step, using the finite edge-length as a parameter) then yields a chain homotopy between those two operations. \end{proof}

-\begin{remark} Our use of inhomogeneous terms means that, in principle, $S_A$ can be nonzero even for classes $A \in H_2(M;\bZ)$ which do not give rise to monomials in $\Lambda$ (because $\int_A \omega_M$ is either negative, or it's zero but $A \neq 0$).
-However, by choosing the inhomogeneous term small, one can rule out that undesired behaviour for any specific $A$.
-Since the outcome is independent of the choice up to chain homotopy, the resulting cohomological level structure is indeed defined over $\Lambda$. \end{remark}
+\begin{remark} Our use of inhomogeneous terms means that the moduli space could be nonzero for classes $A \in H_2(M;\bZ)$ which do not give rise to monomials in $\Lambda$ (because $\int_A \omega_M$ is either negative, or it's zero but $A \neq 0$).
+However, by choosing the inhomogeneous term small and using a compactness argument, one can rule out that undesired behaviour for any specific $A$.
+Since the outcome is independent of the choice up to chain homotopy, the resulting cohomology level structure is indeed defined over $\Lambda$. \end{remark}

 Fix an oriented codimension $2$ submanifold $\Omega \subset M$.
 When choosing an almost complex structure, there are additional restrictions:

 \begin{assumption} In the situation of Assumption \ref{th:regular-1}, we additionally require that the evaluation map on the space of simple $J$-holomorphic chains should be transverse to $\Omega$. \end{assumption}